|

 space-time continuum.

-The first pre-commercial
+first

-lead-in was “do casual hookups scar
+lead-in was “do

 young women for life?”

-Okay, no reason to be enraged so far.
-After all, maybe
+no reason to be enraged so far.

 they’ll say “no, of course

 not,” right?
-That

 would be fine.
+The second teaser

 that “today’s young women”